Is music haram? Can you learn an instrument in Islam?

 This is a full course.
 Music is a very controversial and very disagreed on topic.
 There has been much written about it and there are many books on it.

 Let me summarise it.
-We need two things in order for something to be prohibited – authentic evidence and clear meaning.
-This is known as qatay suboot qatay dalala.
+We need two things in order for something to be prohibited – authentic evidence (qatay suboot) and definitive meaning (qatay dalala).
 In the absence of clear evidence, something cannot be called haram, it is less than that.

 And of the people is he who buys the amusement of speech to mislead [others] from the way of Allah without knowledge and who takes it in ridicule.
 Those will have a humiliating punishment.
 (31:6)